 Orbs, Jobs, Steps, and Workflows

-The document provides an overview of Jobs, Steps, Workflows and new
+The document provides an overview of orbs, jobs, steps and workflows.

 Orbs are packages of config that you either import by name or configure inline to simplify your config, share, and reuse config within and across projects.
 See Using Orbs for details about how to use orbs in your config and an introduction to orb design.
 Visit the Orbs Registry to search for orbs to help simplify your config.

-Jobs are a collection of Steps.
-All of the steps in the job are executed in a single unit which consumes a CircleCI container from your plan while it’s running.
+Jobs are collections of steps.
+All of the steps in the job are executed in a single unit, either within a fresh container or VM.

-docker executor which can compose Docker containers to run your tests and any services they require, such as databases, or the
+docker executor, which can compose Docker containers to run your jobs and any services they require, such as databases.

 When using the